DennisHeimbigner/netcdf-c/NUG/nczarr.md

 These are as follows.

 1. _--enable-nczarr_ -- enable the NCZarr support.
 If disabled, then all of the following options are disabled or irrelevant.
+2. _--enable-s3-sdk_ -- enable the use of the aws s3 sdk.
 2. _--enable-s3-tests_ -- the s3 tests are currently only usable by Unidata personnel, so they are disabled by default.
 <!--
 3. '--enable-xarray-dimension' -- this enables the xarray support described in the section on <a href="#nczarr_compatibility">compatibility</a>.
 -->

-If S3 support is desired, and using Automake, then LDFLAGS should be properly set, namely this.
+A note about using S3 with Automake.
+Automake does not handle C++ libraries, so if S3 support is desired, and using Automake, then LDFLAGS must be properly set, namely to this.
 ````
-LDFLAGS="$LDFLAGS -L/usr/local/lib -laws-cpp-sdk-s3 aws-cpp-sdk-core"
+LDFLAGS="$LDFLAGS -L/usr/local/lib -laws-cpp-sdk-s3"
 ````
 The above assumes that these libraries were installed in '/usr/local/lib', so the above requires modification if they